 What are “Self-Screening Measures”?

-This is where self-screening measures can come in handy.
 These different self-screening measures work by asking you a range of questions (normally multiple choice).
 Your answers to these questions will help the test asses your current mental condition.

 Check Up From The Neck Up